lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.
 The application can now derive application keys using the EDHOC-Exporter interface, see {{exporter}}.

-After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_4x3m (implicit key authentication).
+After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_out (implicit key authentication).
 The Initiator can securely derive application keys and send protected application data.
-However, the Initiator does not know that the Responder has actually computed the key PRK_4x3m and therefore the Initiator SHOULD NOT permanently store the keying material PRK_4x3m and TH_4, or derive application keys, until the Initiator is assured that the Responder has actually computed the key PRK_4x3m (explicit key confirmation).
+However, the Initiator does not know that the Responder has actually computed the key PRK_out and therefore the Initiator SHOULD NOT permanently store the keying material PRK_out, or derive application keys, until the Initiator is assured that the Responder has actually computed the key PRK_out (explicit key confirmation).
 This is similar to waiting for acknowledgement (ACK) in a transport protocol.
 Explicit key confirmation is e.g., assured when the Initiator has verified an OSCORE message or message_4 from the Responder.

 ### Responder Processing of Message 3